Spiritual Poem about Death

 One day we'll be together again

-Whenever you're lonely or felling sad
+Whenever you're lonely or feeling sad

 Look back on the wonderful years that we had

-One day God will call you, and bring you home
+One day God will call you and bring you home

 You'll be right here with me, where you belong